 Reduce shipping costs and transit times

 ShipBob customers have the ability to ship orders to customers all over the world.
-We also provide international fulfillment services with a European fulfillment center.
+We also provide international fulfilment services with a European fulfilment centre.
 This helps to reduce shipping costs and transit times for European-based customers, rather than dealing with expensive and complicated cross-border shipping processes.

 Manage inventory and orders from one dashboard

-When you’re shipping from multiple fulfillment centers, you have visibility into inventory tracking to view your stock levels and ensure you have enough product in each location for accurate inventory accounting.
-ShipBob’s fulfillment technology includes built-in inventory management tools to help you keep track of stock levels, set automatic reorder notifications points, and access advanced data and analytics.
+When you’re shipping from multiple fulfilment centres, you have visibility into inventory tracking to view your stock levels and ensure you have enough product in each location for accurate inventory accounting.
+ShipBob’s fulfilment technology includes built-in inventory management tools to help you keep track of stock levels, set automatic reorder notifications points, and access advanced data and analytics.

 Take advantage of international shipping discounts

 The costs to ship internationally will depend on the destination country, among other factors.
-You’ll have to consider additional shipping costs, such as getting your inventory from the manufacturer to the fulfillment center location by air or freight.
+You’ll have to consider additional shipping costs, such as getting your inventory from the manufacturer to the fulfilment centre location by air or freight.
 No matter where you’re shipping to, ShipBob partners with major global carriers to offer shipping rates for standard and expedited shipping options for both international and domestic deliveries.